Asian Beetles vs Ladybugs: Which Is More Harmful?

 Asian beetles also bite defensively when handled.
 The bites are minor but can break skin and cause irritation.
 Native ladybugs rarely bite humans.

 When comparing Asian beetles vs ladybugs in terms of harm, Asian beetles clearly cause more problems for homeowners.
-Here’s how they stack up across different categories:
+Here’s how they stack up.

 Native ladybugs cause virtually no household nuisance.
 You might find one or two indoors occasionally, but they don’t swarm or leave behind the mess that Asian beetles do.